-Life after the agency business: What’s your next chapter?
+Life after business succession: What’s your next chapter?

 But you should.
 In fact, you should plan for it.
 Your life after the agency business, that is.